 Hiring a Contractor

-If you realize your do-it-yourself skills are lacking for this particular project, are you willing to hire a contractor to carry out your vision?
-That takes, money, time, disruption and more money.
+If you realize your do-it-yourself skills are lacking for this particular project, are you willing to hire a contractor or landscape architect to carry out your vision?
+That takes money, time, disruption, and more money.
 Sometimes the best solution for a project is to keep it simple.